The 10 Best Slip Joint Pliers

 video play icon

-This wiki has been updated 13 times since it was first published in January of 2020.
+This wiki has been updated 18 times since it was first published in January of 2020.
 From engineers, and construction workers to home improvement enthusiasts, everyone's toolbox should contain a decent pair of slip joint pliers.
 They are identifiable by a slot and groove mechanism, which allows them to be quickly adjusted to grip different sized objects securely.
 They have a wide range of commercial, DIY, and arts and crafts applications, and often incorporate a wire cutter.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. Vamplier 7 Inch Screw Extractors